High Water: sharing our connections to the sea and the tides

 Who is it for?

 Anyone moved by or concerned about the tide!
 We welcome a variety of experiences and perceptions of the tidal movement of the oceans in order to better understand and define its meaning and effect on us.
 You may be a sailor, a coast watcher, a climate scientist, a poet, a marine biologist, a lunar shaman, a seaweed harvester, an ocean researcher, a fisherman, an artist or a paddle-boarder or you may just visit the sea occasionally.
 The tides affect many of us incidentally or habitually.
 We would love to hear all these stories.

 Tides connect us all to the oceans which make up 70% of our planet.
 High Water is a gathering of people from different backgrounds and places to draw attention to the tides and their importance in all our lives – in particular in the lives of people who live near and by coastlines – and to celebrate our timeless connection to the tides as an impressively awesome power on the planet.
 Our coasts are changing, as witnessed by the effects on wildlife, plantlife and disappearing coastlines.
 High tides are the moments that we notice the power of the oceans and, when combined with rising sea levels and temperatures and more frequent and unpredictable weather events, these tides can be devastating.
 By becoming more aware and bringing together different forms of knowledge and sharing stories we can learn more about our world, how to live with it, and how to adapt and respond to changes.

-Where can I find the time for high tide on March 30 where I live?
+For rerefernence I’d like to find the time for high tide on March 30 where I live?